Sekuraz/bachelorthesis/project/chapters/guide.md

 # Add new examples
 ## How to add another example
-In the source code there is one directory called test, add source files in that directory and copy the relevant sections from the \texttt{CMakeLists.txt} in the same directory and modify them to include the new files.
+In the source code there is one directory called test, add the new source files in that directory and copy the relevant sections from the \texttt{CMakeLists.txt} in the same directory and modify them to include the new files.
 Note that you have to run the preprocessor on every file which contains \omp tasks as well as the file which contains the main function.
-After invoking cmake to build the new target wait for it to finish.
+After invoking \texttt{cmake} to build the new target wait for it to finish.
 Because it builds the whole clang frontend it may take more than 20 minutes for the first time on a standard workstation.
-It is also recommended to install ccache if frequent changes to any \texttt{CMakeLists.txt} are made because such a change currently triggers a full rebuild of clang on the next build.
+It is also recommended to install \texttt{ccache} if frequent changes to any \texttt{CMakeLists.txt} are made because such a change currently triggers a full rebuild of clang on the next build.

 ## How to run resulting applications
-Currently all applications and libraries use the full path in which they were created as a link target, so running them somewhere else requires setting the \texttt{LD_LIBRARY_PATH} environment variable to the directory in which they are located.
+Currently all applications and libraries use the full path in which they were created as a link target, so running them somewhere else requires setting the \texttt{LD\_LIBRARY\_PATH} environment variable to the directory in which they are located.
 Furthermore all applications created with the current library require a execution by \texttt{mpirun}, otherwise they only display an error message and exit.